giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-cloud-director/_index.md

 ### VMware Cloud Director

 VMware Cloud Director must run at least with API version v36.0 compatibility (minimum version VCD v10.3).
-It is highly recommended to run VCD v10.4 or above as it includes shared virtual service IPs.
+It's highly recommended to run VCD v10.4 or above as it includes shared virtual service IPs.

 ### Networking

 In terms of virtual networking, the following requirements must be met:

-- Your Organization Virtual Datacenter (OVDC), where the clusters will run, must be backed by VMware NSX-T and NSX Advanced Load Balancer (ALB).
-The deprecated NSX-V is not supported.
+- Your Organization Virtual Data Center (oVDC), where the clusters will run, must be backed by VMware NSX-T and NSX Advanced Load Balancer (ALB).
+The deprecated NSX-V isn't supported.

 - The load balancer section must be enabled on the Edge Gateway with a Service Engine Group (SEG).
-A dedicated SEG is recommended to properly isolate tenants from each other.
+A dedicated SEG is recommended to isolate tenants from each other.
 A pool of external IPs must be available on the Edge Gateway to create load balancers.

 ![VCD Networking](vcd-networking.png)